-bird collar training
+bird chewing collar

 Help!
 My Bird Keeps Chewing Up Bird Collars.
 What Do I Do Now?